matloff/Rdsm/README.md

 values.

-We will do this column by column, with each thread temporarily saving its imputed values rather than writing them back to the dataset.
+We will do this column by column, with each thread temporarily saving its imputed values temporarily rather than immediately writing them back to the dataset.
 Only after all threads have computed imputations in the given round do we update the actual dataset.

 Since we are working column by column, this means earlier imputations can be employed in the regression actions of later columns, hopefully improving imputation accuracy.
 (Again, this may or may not be the case, but that is the motivation behind the imputation algorithm.)
 See comments in the code for further discussion.

 Here is the code: